Learning Outcomes

 Elements of Assault

-To prove assault, the claimant must establish:
+To prove assault, the plaintiff must establish:

 - Causation – the defendant’s act must cause the apprehension.